Society-for-Internet-Blaseball-Research/docs/docs/stlats.md

 `totalFingers` | Finger count appears to represent instances of change to pitching stats.
 All players start with 10 fingers.
 Players impacted by general stat buffs all received 1 more finger, regardless of the size of the buff.
 Party buffs don't appear to grant fingers.<br>Raúl Leal received an over-debuff of 0.51 with the Iffey Jr. to Minimize them, and gained 51 fingers - they appear to have been given -0.01 to all stlats 51 times to get them to 0 in everything.<br>This process in reverse is likely how PolkaDot Patterson and Axel Trololo got their pitching maximized (we can check on Axel since we have their stat history) by adding a small amount repeatedly until they hit 5 stars.<br>Goodwin Morin seems to have gotten the reverse of Raúl's process when being maximized, instead of the same process PolkaDot Patterson and Axel Trololo got - resulting in gaining 81 fingers and +0.81 to *every* attribute.
 This brought their pitching to 5 stars, but boosted other ratings much further - they ended up with 7 baserunning stars, for example.
 `pressurization` | Represents "minimum vibes" in the vibe calculation formula (higher pressurization = lower vibe floor).
 `cinnamon` | Represents "maximum vibes" in the vibe calculation formula (higher cinnamon = higher vibe ceiling).
 `soul` | Represents the amount of 11-letter "chunks" in the player's soulscream.
-All players have a value between 2 and 9, with the exception of [Chorby Soul](https://www.blaseball.com/player/a1628d97-16ca-4a75-b8df-569bae02bef9), with a value of 1777 (hence the broken soulscream).
+Players generally have a value between 2 and 9, with the exception of [Chorby Soul](https://www.blaseball.com/player/a1628d97-16ca-4a75-b8df-569bae02bef9), with a value of 1777 (hence the broken soulscream).
 `peanutAllergy` | Whether the player is allergic to peanuts.
 An allergic player will get an allergic reaction (a debuff) from swallowing a peanut during Peanut weather, whereas a non-allergic player will get a "yummy" reaction (a buff) instead.
 `fate` | Unknown.
 Ranges between 1 and 99.
 Directly visible on the player page, unlike other stlats.